-For 3rd quarter 2011, our DCF was approximately \$19.0 million, a slight increase as compared to 2nd quarter 2011.
-This change is the net result of changes in distributions and expenses as outlined above.
-We declared a distribution of \$18.7 million, or \$0.41 per share, during the quarter.
-This represents an increase of \$0.0025 per share as compared to 2nd quarter 2011.
+For 2nd quarter 2012, our DCF was approximately \$18.9 million, a decrease of 0.3 percent as compared to 2nd quarter 2011 and a decrease of 0.8 percent as compared to 1st quarter 2012.
+The changes are the net result of changes in distributions and expenses as outlined above.
+We declared a distribution of \$19.0 million, or \$0.4125 per share, during the quarter.
+This represents an increase of \$0.005 per share as compared to 2nd quarter 2011 and is unchanged from 1st quarter 2012.

-Our distribution payout ratio as a percentage of DCF was 98.4 percent for 3rd quarter 2011.
+Our distribution coverage ratio was 99.6 percent for 2nd quarter 2012, compared to a coverage ratio of 100.5 percent for 1st quarter 2012.
 Our goal is to pay what we believe to be sustainable distributions with any increases safely covered by earned DCF.
-A payout of less than 100 percent of DCF provides cushion for on-going management of the portfolio, changes in leverage costs and other expenses.
-An on-going payout ratio in excess of 100 percent will, over time, erode the earning power of a portfolio and may lead to lower distributions or portfolio managers taking on more risk than they otherwise would.
+A distribution coverage ratio of greater than 100 percent provides flexibility for on-going management of the portfolio, changes in leverage costs and other expenses.
+An on-going distribution coverage ratio of less than 100 percent will, over time, erode the earning power of a portfolio and may lead to lower distributions or portfolio managers taking on more risk than they otherwise would.

-Net investment loss before income taxes on the Statement of Operations is adjusted as follows to reconcile to DCF for 2011 YTD and 3rd quarter 2011 (in thousands):
+Net investment loss before income taxes on the Statement of Operations is adjusted as follows to reconcile to DCF for 2012 YTD and 2nd quarter 2012 (in thousands):